csepulveda7/SpotApp/README.md

 *[Demonstration](https://youtu.be/LD3TZUdSkFw)*

 **Diego Cruces**
 Created loadUser Service, Controller, and Router to communicate with firebase in order to obtain current logged user information, made such information into a JSON file such that it can be store and rendered in the front end when needed.
+Wrote automated tests for backend.

 **Pablo Cuervo**
 Set up an avatar for the profile picture on account page and set up a modal to allow the user to edit their profile picture on the app.